MiziClare/food-nutrition-log-app/README.md

    - npm start
    - The backend default port is `3000`

-5. Run the YOLOv11 service solely
+The trained modal can be viewed in the YOLOv11 directory in the root path.
+How to run the service:
    - cd yolov11
    - pip install -r requirements.txt
    - python app.py